iechor/docs/content/network/drivers/ipvlan.md

 #### VLAN ID 20

-In the first network tagged and isolated by the Docker host, `eth0.20` is the parent interface tagged with VLAN id `20` specified with `-o parent=eth0.20`.
+In the first network tagged and isolated by the iEchor host, `eth0.20` is the parent interface tagged with VLAN id `20` specified with `-o parent=eth0.20`.
 Other naming formats can be used, but the links need to be added and deleted manually using `ip link` or Linux configuration files.
 As long as the `-o parent`